wongsitu/Project-Wayfare/README.md

 1. Client browser makes a request sending user login credentials and password (only has to do this once)
 2. Server validates the credentials and sends a JSON response to the client that encodes user login data
-3. Client stores this JSON token
+3. Client stores this JSON web token
-4. When the client sends a request to a route that requires authentication, it will send this token to the API to authenticate its authorization for access
+4. When the client sends a request to a route that requires authentication, it will send this token to the API to present its authorization for access

 #### Advantages of using JWTs:

 - JWTs are self-contained
     - You have all the information about the user within the token.
-After inital request from browser, server doesn't need to interact with DB to know who the user is.
-This allows you to limit database lookups.
+After inital request from browser, the server doesn't need to interact with the database to know who the user is.
+Using JWTs limit database lookups.
 - JWTs are compact, and transmission through HTTP actions is fast.
-- JSON parsers are common in programming languages, so the information is more easily accessible than other options like Security Assertion Markup Language Tokens (SAML).
-- It works the same for browser clients and native mobile apps.
+- JWTs work the same for browser clients and native mobile apps.

 ### What does a JWT look like?